ElementalHare/Valorant-Aim-and-Navigation-Bot/README.md

   * Press ``` F2 ``` Key to engage Mode 3: Auto Aim when shoot button is triggered, snaps to target and snaps back immediately, resulting effect should be (mostly) unoticable.
 * Other
   * Hold ``` [ ``` or ``` ] ``` Key to temporily pause detection and auto aim when in Mode 1
+  * Hold ``` Middle Mouse Button ``` When in Mode 1 to Engage Spin bot, spin bot slightly varies when moving vs not moving
   * Hold ``` Shift ``` Single Shot
   * Release ``` Shift ``` Spray and Pray
 * Settings